wiseman-timelord/DisableSatanInside-10/README.md

 2. Right click on the batch, then select "Run as Administrator".
 3. Choose Disable All from menu with `D` key, and check feedback on screen.
 4. Restart computer, and test everything you intend to use still works.
-- If you get, errors or issues, just re-enable, the relevant or all affected, services; it wont affect boot unless you are doing something like network boot or rely upon network resources/sharing.

 ## Notation
 - Lore: Active Directory (AD) used to be known as ADAM, and while the closet case Satanists may claim Adam is the first man, in actual historic recording, Adamu was a deity that was smashed into 1000s of slave beings, becaues he subversively, manipulated and turned, the gods on one another alike a Rupert Murdock, and so, the ADAMU is by definition SATAN.
 Depends what you believe; did you do your own comprehensive research or did a slaver organizations controlled by false archons just hand you their approved version of history.